bondj89/quiz-pop/docs/user-stories.md

 + As a trivia fanatic, I want to choose a topic, so that I can test my knowledge.

-+ As a Google customer, I would like to sign in with my Gmail email, so that I can track my score.
++ As a fan of Google, I would like to sign in with my Gmail account, so that I can sign in faster.

 ```